Thelma Blu-ray Movie

 Thelma Blu-ray Movie, Audio Quality 4.0 of 5

 Likewise, the DTS-HD 5.1 Master Audio holds its own as a quality presentation with a few sonic surprises up its sleeve.
-By and large this is, of course, a largely subdued presentation that's largely dialogue driven, rarely above what most might call normal speaking levels, and with occasional brief but heavy lapses into silence.
-Things awaken nicely thanks to Nick Chuba's largely percussive score, a driving and rhythmic effort that increases tension at several unexpected moments and really throws viewers head-first into the more stressful and chaotic moments that dot Thelma and Ben's adventure.
+By and large this is, of course, a largely subdued presentation that's dialogue driven, rarely rising above what most might call normal speaking levels, and with occasional brief but heavy lapses into silence.
+Things awaken nicely thanks to Nick Chuba's mostly percussive score, a driving and rhythmic effort that increases tension at several unexpected moments and really throws viewers head-first into the more stressful and chaotic moments that dot Thelma and Ben's adventure.
 Surrounds get something to do here and LFE even gets a light workout, with almost every other aspect of the film's sound design reserved for natural activity whose width and breadth is fully dependent on the location and number of people present.
 Overall, this is a solid effort that gets the job done nicely.

 Optional English (SDH) subtitles are included during the main feature only, not the extras listed below.